 So these commercial exchanges led to cultural exchanges and Islam started being introduced into Northwest China.
 Most of this happened by Arab merchants or other travelers from Persia (modern-day Iran) and Afghanistan in the mid-7th century.

 When these people came to China, some of them settled down and married a woman of Han Nationality.
-These immigrants’ descendants later became the Muslims today in modern-day China.
-Muslims had a crucial effect on the unification of China especially during the Yuan and Ming Dynasties.
+These immigrants’ descendants later became Muslims today in modern-day China.
+Muslims had a crucial effect on the unification of China, especially during the Yuan and Ming Dynasties.

 |How to get to?|

 |By Bus||Take bus 205, 215, 221, 222, 251, 252, and any other buses that help you to reach Zhonglou Xi Station.
 Walk in the north direction to reach the Drum Tower and then, walk through northwest direction for about 5 minutes to find the mosque.|

 |By Metro||Metro line 2 helps you to reach the Bell Tower station.
 Find the Drum Tower and walk through northwest direction for about 5 minutes to find the mosque.|

 The great mosque is located in a district called the Muslim Quarter, which is inhabited by over 20,000 Muslims.
 In this area, you can find many other mosques as well as Muslim food and souvenir markets.
 So, at the time of visiting Xi’an, don’t forget to take a look at this amazing mosque and share your ideas with us.
 Besides, rest assured that your questions will be replied as soon as possible in the comment section.